michielhamers/The-Hitchhiker-s-guide-to-certification/README.md

     * Pro: Ease of location
     * Pro: no issue when test computer has issues
     * Con: You can only schedule when the test location is open and mostly only 2 shifts in a day.
-- - Choose (home / online proctored exam): a
+- - Choose (home / online proctored exam):
     * Pro: Anywhere in the country you live on.
     * Pro: almost any time of the day you can schedule exam
     * Con: You need to have a clutter free space